lambdarw/TwiCOVID19/README.md

 Density of user forwarding network | 0.0274%

 ## Citation
-Please cite our repository if you use METER in your work.
+Please cite our repository if you use TRESP in your work.
 ```bibtex
 @article{zhang2024modeling,
   title={Modeling group-level public sentiment in social networks through topic and role enhancement},